Amex Gold vs. Amex Platinum: Here’s How to Choose

 A Quick Look at the Amex Gold vs. Amex Platinum

-The Amex Gold and Platinum are both free of foreign transaction fees, which means you can use them abroad without penalty.
-That said, Amex isn’t as widely accepted as Visa or Mastercard, so it’s not the best issuer for international travel.
-(If you’re planning an overseas trip, consider these travel cards instead.)
+Although the annual fees differ quite a bit, the Amex Gold and Platinum are both free of foreign transaction fees, which means you can use them abroad without penalty.
+That said, Amex isn’t as widely accepted as Visa or Mastercard, so it’s not the best credit card issuer for international travel.
+(If you’re planning an overseas trip, consider these travel rewards cards instead.)

 As far as rewards, both cards earn Membership Rewards points, which you can redeem for statement credits, charitable donations, or gift cards.